 A minute little archipelago around 80 miles off the western coast of the Scottish mainland, St. Kilda is one of Scotland’s last proper wildernesses.
 Lots of the places on this list are remote, but St. Kilda is ridiculously remote.

 No-one lives here except a small few permanent military personnel and occasional conservationists and scientists.
 The 36-strong proper population was evacuated to the mainland in 1930, and no civilians have lived here since.

 The biggest island in St. Kilda, Hirta, measures in at around 6 square kilometers, while the other islands in the region are significantly smaller.
-St. Kilda is a two-time UNESCO Heritage Site, and the biggest seabird nesting hub in the entire North Atlantic.
+St. Kilda is a two-time UNESCO World Heritage Site, and the biggest seabird nesting hub in the entire North Atlantic.

 Anway, enough about how strange St. Kilda is, and more about how strange Conachair is, a lumpy cliff which seems oddly at home on the unusual island it’s perched upon.

 Conachair is absolutely one of my favorite entries on this list.